Skip to main content

 Neighbor tables

 A TON ADNL node will typically maintain a neighbor table that contains information about other known nodes, including their abstract addresses, public keys, IP addresses, and UDP ports.
-Over time, this table expands with information gathered from these known nodes, which may come from responses to specific queries or by removing outdated records.
+Over time, this table is updated: new entries are discovered from responses to specific queries, and outdated records are removed.

 Was this article useful?